tszheichoi/awesome-sensor-logger/README.md

 See [https://github.com/tszheichoi/awesome-sensor-logger/blob/main/COORDINATES.md](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/COORDINATES.md) for the full documentation of coordinate systems.

-> :warning: **If you are analysing yaw measurements from the Orientation sensor across platforms**, there are important differences in the reference frame definitions that you should be aware of.
+> :warning: **If you are analysing acceleration & orientation values across platforms**, there are important differences in the reference frame definitions that you should be aware of.

 ### File Handling